 Through our Education and Research (E&R) Program, Planet provides university access to PlanetScope and RapidEye imagery for non-commercial research use by application.
 The E&R Program hosts more than 10,000 users across 100+ countries and more than 1,000 universities.

-Through CSDA, all researchers funded by a U.S. federal civilian agency and/or the National Science Foundation have access to Planet’s vast archive of PlanetScope and RapidEye imagery for scientific, non-operational use cases.
+Through CSDA, any federally-funded research qualifies for free access to Planet’s vast archive of PlanetScope and RapidEye imagery for scientific use cases.